 All babies have reflux, which is mostly just a fancy word for spitting up.
 After babies eat, milk goes back up the esophagus.
 This happens because the structures that keep food inside a mature stomach after eating are still floppy, and milk that should be safely in a baby’s tummy can more easily make its way back up again.
 For some babies, especially babies with low muscle tone, reflux can be more irritating, or can start to get in the way of feeding and sleeping.
 More serious reflux is sometimes referred to as gastroesophageal reflux, or GER.
 If reflux starts to interfere with Baby’s sleep, it’s often helpful to talk to their pediatrician, who may have suggestions or even a prescription for medication.
 There are also ways of helping them with reflux right from home, though.

 - Burp frequently: The best way to minimize reflux is by burping Baby after feeds.
 Burping releases the air that’s swallowed during feedings.
 When that air doesn’t get released, and stays in the stomach, it builds up to create a lot of pressure, which can be uncomfortable.
 The air then tries to escape by moving up the esophagus and throat again, bringing milk and other stomach content along with it.
 By burping, you can help relieve that pressure before it gets too high.

-- Keeping Baby upright after feeds: By keeping your baby in your arms, a stroller, or a carrier for 30 minutes to an hour after a feeding, you’ll let gravity help his immature stomach structures keep his dinner down in his stomach where it belongs.
+- Keeping Baby upright after feeds: By keeping your baby in your arms, a stroller, or a carrier for 30 minutes to an hour after a feeding, you’ll let gravity help their immature stomach structures keep their dinner down in their stomach where it belongs.

 - Offer a pacifier: Some parents find that by offering their babies a pacifier at bedtime, their babies are able to better keep spit-up down, and fall and stay asleep.